ElMassimo/resourcerer/README.md

 #### Strategies
 Like `decent_exposure`, it's configurable, and provides different strategies.
-By default, it uses `StrongParametersStrategy`, which assumes that there is a `_params` method available that corresponds to the resource if a method name is provided via the `attributes` option.
+By default, it uses `StrongParametersStrategy`, which assumes that there is a `_params` method available that corresponds to the resource's name as in `person_params`.
+The method's name can be overriden with the `attributes` option, and assignment can be disabled by passing `false`.

 #### Options
 ``` ruby